dabeng/OrgChart/README.md

 </table>

 ### Methods
+I'm sure that you can grasp the key points of the methods below after you try out demo -- [edit orgchart](http://dabeng.github.io/OrgChart/edit-orgchart/).
 ##### $container.orgchart(options)
 Embeds an organization chart in designated container.
 Accepts an options object and you can go through the "options" section to find which options are required.
 ##### .orgchart('addParent', data, opts)